techworkersco/twc-site-berlin/works-councils/works-councils.md

 ---
 # Works Councils

-As Tech Workers Coalition, we support the formation of Works Councils (Betriebsräte) as a means to organize and gain collective power within your workplace.
-Below is some basic information on the German system of Works Councils.
+We support the formation of Works Councils (Betriebsräte) as a means to organize and gain collective power within our workplaces.
+Below are some basic information on the German system of Works Councils.
 If you'd like to learn more or have plans to initiate a campaign at your workplace, please get in touch or join us in our next general meeting.
-Please be aware that this it not legal advice.
+Please be aware this is not legal advice.

 [What is a Works Council]({% link works-councils/what-is-a-works-council.md %})